A diet tailored to your needs works wonders

 Fluids

-People who are very physically active need more than the recommended one to two litres of fluids.
-Rule of thumb: an additional 0.4 to 0.8 litres per hour of sport.
+If you are very physically active, you need more than the usual one to two liters of fluid.
+Rule of thumb: Drink an additional 0.4 to 0.8 liters per hour of exercise.

 Carbohydrates and proteins